vwkd/code-system/src/languages/rust/trait/trait.md

 If it acts as an output, it should be an associated type

-generics allow multiple implementations, associated types are specific
+generics allow multiple implementations, associated types are specific when wants only one implementation for any given type ? also don't need to specify generic when use concrete type

 type placeholder of trait
 can use in signatures of method definitions